GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 </div>

 At last, what happens when a user moves?
-Thanks to WebSocket's full-duplex nature, it's simply a matter of encoding a message like `{color,x,y}` and sending it.
+Thanks to WebSocket's full-duplex nature, it's simply a matter of encoding a message like <span class="evidence">{color,x,y}</span> and sending it.
 Our backend then stores the move in Redis' canvas and proceeds to broadcast the same message to all players.

 ### Rate Limiting